 Make It Yours Before You Make It Perfect

 I get the urge to wait.
-Wait until you have enough money, enough space, or the “right” furniture before you start decorating.
-But honestly?
-That’s the exact reason so many studio apartments look the same on month 24 as they did on move-in day.
+Wait until you have more money, more space, or the “right” furniture before you start decorating.
+But that’s the exact reason so many studio apartments look identical on month 24 as they did on move-in day.

 Pick one area of your studio this week.
 The desk, the wall behind the sofa, the corner near the window.
 Make it genuinely yours.
 A framed print.
 A plant.
 A lamp with warm-toned bulbs.
 Then build outward from there.